-You have defined the experience of your brokerage as a tight knit, Olive Garden, ‘we treat you like family’ group, then need to back that claim up.
+You have defined the experience of your brokerage as a tight-knit, Olive Garden, ‘we treat you like family’ group, then need to back that claim up.
 Incorporate the culture of the brokerage into recruiting materials, include examples and instances that show what you are advertising is proven.
-Promote your annual brokerage picnic you have for your agents every summer, flood your social media with happy hours, volunteer work or make an office tour video where everyone gets to say fun facts about themselves.
+Promote the annual brokerage picnic you have for your agents every summer, flood your social media with happy hours, volunteer work or make an office tour video where everyone gets to say fun facts about themselves.
 Yes, even Karen gets her 15 seconds of fame to spend talking about her 3 cats.
-Every claim you’re making about your brokerage, should be supported in your recruitment campaign with specific events like these.
+Every claim you’re making about your brokerage should be supported in your recruitment campaign with specific events like these.

 Get your head in the right mindset and mentally prepare for all the no’s.
 It’s a numbers game and it’s just business.
 They’re not saying no to you, they’re saying no to your company.
 Want to know the secret of the best agent recruiters?
 They’re fiends for feedback.
-Get the nitty gritty on why they don’t want to join and use the data you gather to re-target your next round.
+Get the nitty-gritty on why they don’t want to join and use the data you gather to re-target your next round.

 Start by stating boldly, what your brokerage can bring to the table for a specific agent.
 Identify what that agent wants out of their brokerage and see if yours is able to make that accommodation.
 People want to know why a partnership with you, specifically, is better than where they currently hang their license or jumping ship to the big-box-broker around the corner.
-So, begin your email with stating exactly that.
+So, begin your email by stating exactly that.
 Realtors don’t have time for nonsense and could have been the creators of TLDR.

 Social Media Direct Messaging